Restroom Cleaning Checklist

 Additionally, in another survey run by Harris Interactive, 29% of U.S. adults stated they would never return to a restaurant with extremely unclean and unsanitary restrooms.
 Additionally, "50% of those who visit restaurants said they would tell their friends and family about a negative experience with an unclean or unsanitary restroom."
-It’s clear that the state of your bathrooms can have a lasting effect on your customer base, word of mouth advertising, and ultimately, your bottom line.
+The state of your bathrooms can have a lasting effect on your customer base, word-of-mouth advertising, and ultimately, your bottom line.

 Don't leave the state of your restroom cleanliness up to chance, Let Summit Building Services take care of you with our professional restroom cleaning services.

 So, while it’s clear that dirty, smelly bathrooms can and do have negative effects on customer perception of your business and are potentially hazardous to the physical well-being of people in your building, it can be difficult to pin down the culprits creating the issue.

 Poor cleaning is the most common cause of deteriorating restroom quality.
 Attention to detail is crucial when cleaning high-traffic restrooms.
 These restrooms that are used hundreds of times per day need thorough cleaning with attention to areas where buildup occurs.
 The base of a toilet is often overlooked daily, but if often where urine and other contaminants can build up.

 Bad cleaning often boils down to a lack of effort and attention to detail.
 This can be a result of a cleaner not being checked in on enough, not having the proper tools and supplies for the job, or just skipping tasks.
 In this situation, your cleaning company must have measures in place to correct the cleaner's mistakes.